AIDELabAZ/covid_food_security/README.md

-# Understanding households’ resilience to and recovery from COVID-19 in Sub-Saharan Africa
+# Impacts of COVID-19 on Food Security in Rural and Urban Sub-Saharan Africa
-This README describes the directory structure & should enable users to replicate all tables and figures for work related to the World Bank LSMS and World Bank COVID phone surveys.
-For more information on teh project, visit the project OSF website: https://osf.io/u2raq/.
+This README describes the directory structure & should enable users to replicate all tables and figures for work related to food security and rural/urban heterogeneity during teh COVID-19 pandemic.
 The relevant survey data are available under under the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps.

  ## Index